VinceWak/Labs_0116/module_1/Project_Week_2 Creating Database/README.md

 - business,
 - education,
 - science.

 You can work using the following approach:
-1. Disscuss the subject and check the available datasources,
+1. Disscuss the subject and check the available datasources
 2. Make the project planning in Jira (creating a new project for your group)
 3. Create ER Model
 4. Get the data